skoolzout1/HexDumpPointerFollower/README.md

 This is just a random program i made originally for myself, but i figured if anyone else wants it then why not..

-It's main use was designed or following pointers within hex dumps.
+It's main use was designed for following pointers within hex dumps.

 In case you don't know, a pointer is just an address who's value is another address.